MarquisOgre/digiswap-document/products/sweet-pool/sweet-pool-faq.md

   </tbody>
 </table>

-### **What does the “End” number on my Syrup Pool refer to?**
+### **What does the “End” number on my Sweet Pool refer to?**

 This shows the amount of blocks left until the rewards for that pool stop being distributed.
 Once the pool has reached that block, you should unstake your tokens, because you won’t be receiving any rewards after that.

-### **Where do the rewards from Syrup Pools come from?**
+### **Where do the rewards from Sweet Pools come from?**

-There are three main types of Syrup Pools.
+There are three main types of Sweet Pools.

 1. Stake DIGIS, earn DIGIS
 2. Stake DIGIS, earn other tokens.
 3. Stake other tokens, earn DIGIS

-The rewards for the "Stake DIGIS, earn DIGIS" Syrup Pools come from the [DIGIS emissions](https://docs.digiswap.finance/tokenomics/cake/cake-tokenomics).
+The rewards for the "Stake DIGIS, earn DIGIS" Sweet Pools come from the [DIGIS emissions](https://docs.digiswap.finance/tokenomics/cake/cake-tokenomics).
 Each block, a number of DIGIS tokens are allocated as rewards for these pools.

-The rewards for the "Stake DIGIS, earn other tokens" type are provided by the project teams who sponsor a Syrup Pool.
+The rewards for the "Stake DIGIS, earn other tokens" type are provided by the project teams who sponsor a Sweet Pool.

 For the "Stake other tokens, earn DIGIS" type, the Digiswap treasury buys back DIGIS from the market to distribute as rewards.
 These pools are funded by Digiswap, not by the projects themselves.

 ### What’s SYRUP Token?

-Digiswap’s SYRUP Token is deposited in your wallet when you interact with the **Manual** “Stake DIGIS, Earn DIGIS” Syrup Pool.
+Digiswap’s SYRUP Token is deposited in your wallet when you interact with the **Manual** “Stake DIGIS, Earn DIGIS” Sweet Pool.
 It's not staked for

 It’s basically an IOU that shows how much DIGIS you’ve staked in the pool.